vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/vSphere - Backed by NSX-T/tkoVsphereNSXT.md

 ## Considerations
 Consider the following when deploying VMware Tanzu for Kubernetes Operations using Service Installer for VMware Tanzu.

-- If you set http-proxy, you must also set https-proxy and vice-versa.
+- If you set HTTP proxy, you must also set HTTPS proxy and vice-versa.

     - NSX Advanced Load Balancer Controller must be able to communicate with vCenter directly without a proxy.
     - Avi Kubernetes Operator (AKO) must be able to communicate with NSX Advanced Load Balancer Controller directly without a proxy.